kmayerb/tcrdist3/docs/public.rst

     :language: python

-Will this work with sparse matrix option ?
+Will this work with sparse matrix options?
 ++++++++++++++++++++++++++++++++++++++++++

 tcrdist3 has a memory efficient options for larger datasets